undless/gatling.io-doc/content/reference/execute/cloud/user/configuration-as-code/index.md

 ---
 title: Configuration As Code
-seotitle: Gatling Enterprise Cloud Deployment with Configuration As Code
+seotitle: Gatling Enterprise Deployment with Configuration As Code
-description: Guides you through deploying your Gatling project on Gatling Enterprise Cloud.
+description: Guides you through deploying your Gatling project on Gatling Enterprise.
 date: 2024-03-10T14:29:04+00:00
 ---

 # Introduction

-Helps you quickly create and maintain your Simulations on Gatling Enterprise Cloud directly from your project configuration through a simple command of your Gatling Build Plugin.
+Helps you quickly create and maintain your Simulations on Gatling Enterprise directly from your project configuration through a simple command of your Gatling Build Plugin.

 ## Pre-requisites

-On Gatling Enterprise Cloud:
+On Gatling Enterprise:

 - [Create an account]({{< ref "./login/#create-your-own-account" >}})
 - [Create or join an organization]({{< ref "./login/#login" >}})